Draw districts by population size

 For the BLACKNH_P column, representing the percentage of Non-Hispanic Black population, you'll aim to redraw the boundaries so the value for District 3 is between 40 and 50 percent.

 Next, you'll activate District 2 and use the Select geographies by polygon tool to make incremental changes.

 - In the Redistricting group, for District, choose District 2.

 - In a manner similar to changing the district for District 3, use the Select geographies by polygon tool to select a different area to bring into District 2.

-- Using the two selection tools, move areas between District 2 and District 3 until BLACKNH_P is between 40 percent and 50 percent and TOTAL is between 728,000 and 714,000 residents.
+- Using the two selection tools, move areas between District 2 and District 3 until BLACKNH_P is about 50 percent for District 3 and TOTAL is between 714,000 and 728,000 residents for both districts.
 Keep the District Window open while you transfer areas.

 When transferring geographies between districts, you may inadvertently create islands and pockets of areas that didn't transfer to the district you intended.
 This results from the underlying geography—such as blocks, block groups or tracts—you may have missed with your geography selection tool.
 These missed areas could also stem from geographies being linked to locked districts.
 To avoid creating such islands and pockets, zoom in to the Block or Block Group level when you make your selections.
 You may also change the selection level in the Selection Level slider.

-The District Window should show that the total populations of District 2 and District 3 fall between 714,000 and 728,000 and the Non-Hispanic Black population of District 3 is between 40 percent and 50 percent.
+The District Window should show that the total populations of District 2 and District 3 fall between 714,000 and 728,000 and the Non-Hispanic Black population of District 3 is about 50 percent.